Can a Cat Be Trained to Come When Called?

 Free Feeding

 Free feeding is the enemy of clicker training.
-Because we are going to use food as a reinforcer, if your cat has free access to food, they will not be willing to work for a treat.
+Because we are going to use food as a reinforcer during the training process, if your cat has free access to food, most cats will not be willing to work for a treat.

 Consider scheduling your cat meals so that you can control the intake and when it happens.
-This will not only improve their health, it will increase your bond with them and their willingness to work for food.
+This practice will not only improve their health, but it will also increase your bond with them and their willingness to work for food.

 Competing Stimuli

 Cats are both predators and prey.
-When a cat is in hunting/playing mode or scared/alert, their ability to learn stops and they will be focussed on what they are programmed to do best: Eat and not get eaten.
+When a cat is in hunting/playing mode or scared/alert, their ability to learn stops, and they will be focused on what they are programmed to do best: Eat and not get eaten.

-If you want to take your cat outdoors and you want to get your cat to listen to you when you are outside, practice indoors first and little by little add the competing stimuli to increase the difficulty.
+If you want to take your cat outdoors and you want to get your cat to listen to you when you are outside, begin training indoors first and little by little add the competing stimuli to increase the difficulty.

 How To Make Sure a Cat Comes On Command